 - dash salt

 Preheat oven to 325.
 Grease donut pan.
-In a medium bowl, whisk together flour, baking soda, baking powder, cocoa powder and salt.
+In a medium bowl, whisk together flour, baking soda, baking soda, cocoa powder and salt.
 Set aside.
 In a large bowl, combine the sugar, vegetable oil, egg, buttermilk, vanilla and red food coloring.
 Stir in the coffee, and white vinegar.
 Combine the wet ingredients with the dry ingredients a little at time, mixing after each addition, until just combined.
 Fill each donut holder 3/4 full, then bake on the middle rack for 8-10 minutes, or until a toothpick comes out clean.
 Keep a close eye on the donuts, you don’t want them to over bake!
 It will continue to cook as it cools.
 Let the donuts cool in the pan for about five minutes, then remove from the pans onto a wire rack to finish cooling.
 Slide a knife or offset spatula around the outside of the donuts to loosen them from the pan.

 While the cakes cool, make the frosting.
 Combine the softened butter, cream cheese, vanilla, salt, and powdered sugar in a large bowl.
 Gently mix by hand, then finish combining with a hand mixer or stand mixer.
 Whip until the frosting is fluffy.

 Once the donuts cooled fully, I decided to pipe on the frosting with a closed star tip, and sprinkle some red velvet crumbs on top 😀